-A properly insulated home will save homeowners thousands of dollars in heating costs, says David Reid Homes Hawke’s Bay owner Brendan Williams.
+A properly insulated home will save homeowners thousands of dollars in heating costs.

-New Zealand has introduced minimum insulation requirements for all new home builds, including double glazing and ventilation, which help cut ongoing heating costs, he says.
+New Zealand has introduced minimum insulation requirements for all new home builds, including double glazing and ventilation, which help cut ongoing heating costs.

 When building new, good design – such as ensuring you maximise free warmth from sun – and using the right materials will ensure you get a home that is a pleasure to live in and easy to keep warm, he says.
 Some examples to consider include: